GeneralProducts/day-of-code/_posts/2018-09-28-dry-up-our-code.md

 ## CSS classes

-The header on the index page has a pattern, unlike the one on the portfolio page, because its HTML has a different structure to that on the portfolio page.
+The header on the index page has a flowery pattern, unlike the one on the portfolio page, because its HTML has a different structure to that on the portfolio page.

-The header in _portfolio.html_ has an HTML tag, `<header>`:
+The header in _portfolio.html_ has an HTML tag called `<header>`:

 {% highlight html %}
   <header>